-For more information on planning your elective, take a look at the MJA’s A guide to working abroad.
+For more information on learning how to save money while working abroad when on an overseas elective, take a look at the MJA’s A guide to working abroad.

 * The information contained in this site is general and is not intended to serve as advice.
 DPM Financial Services Group recommends you obtain advice concerning specific matters before making a decision.